|Problem: The student does not complete assignments; does not follow through or persist.

 - Observe and record the frequency and/or intensity of the problem behavior when a new teaching strategy or support is being implemented versus when it is not being implemented.

-- If the frequency and/or intensity of the targeted behavior decreases during intervention, it may be that manipulation is one of the contributing factors to the problem behavior.
-(See Tutorials on Teaching Positive Communication Alternatives to Negative Behavior; Behavior Management: Prevention Strategies; Behavior Management: Contingency Management).
+- If the frequency and/or intensity of the targeted behavior decreases during intervention, it may be that the problem behavior is in part a result of slowed processing.
+(See Tutorials on Slow Processing; Instructional Routines, Language Comprehension.)